-Figure 13: Second order effect in nominal (top panel) and extended (bottom panel) modes, shown here for a bright exposure with arc lines.
+Figure 18: Second order effect in nominal (top panel) and extended (bottom panel) modes, shown here for a bright exposure with arc lines.
 The red boxes mark the slice limits up to 930 nm.
 The impact of second order is visible as the white ellipses illuminating the top of the detector.
-The nominal instrument not affected mode is bν contamination, but it is more significant extended in the instrument mode.
+The nominal instrument affected mode is not contamination, but it is more significant in the extended instrument mode.